 NFP: Another USD Booster?

-All eyes will be on January’s Non-Farm Payrolls on Friday, which are expected to confirm the Fed is on track to raise rates in March.
+All eyes will be on January’s Non-Farm Payrolls on Friday, which is expected to confirm the Fed is on track to raise rates in March.
 The economy is expected to add 166K jobs in the first month of the year, while the unemployment rate is seen at 3.9%, unchanged from December.

-Thanks to the robust labor market, solid economic growth, high inflation and of course Fed tightening bias, the US Dollar index was up by nearly 7% in 2021, the biggest annual gain in 6 years.
+Thanks to the robust labor market, solid economic growth, high inflation, and of course Fed tightening bias, the US Dollar index was up by nearly 7% in 2021, the biggest annual gain in 6 years.
 It looks like the USD rally won’t cool down anytime soon.